Astrakhan Oblast, Russia

 Lotus fields in the Volga Delta

-The Astrakhan water divider is a unique hydraulic structure in Narimanov, designed to regulate the flow of the Volga without creating a dam
+Astrakhan water divider is a unique hydraulic engineering structure in Narimanov, designed to regulate the flow of the Volga River without dam formation

 Khosheutovsky khurul in the village.
 Rechnoye is a Buddhist temple-monument in honor of the victory in the Patriotic War of 1812.

-The settlement of Saray-Batu is the capital of the Golden Horde in the village of Selitrennoye, Kharabalinsky district.
+The Sarai-Batu settlement is the capital of the Golden Horde in the village of Selitrenny in the Kharabala district.

 Sandy deserts on the left bank of the Volga

-The villages of Atal, Funtovo-1 and Funtovo-2, where the absolute majority are Astrakhan Turkmens, who began to move here as early as the 1650s and did not lose their originality.
+The villages of Atal, Funtovo-1 and Funtovo-2, where the absolute majority are Astrakhan Turkmens, who began to move here since the 1650s and have not lost their identity.

 Language